vgonda/vgonda.github.io/talks.md

 ## Lightning talks
 <details><summary>Writing Solid Commit Messages</summary>How often have you come across some code and thought "why is it written this way?"
 What if instead, you found a message explaining exactly why the code was written the way it is?
 We can do that with commit messages!
 By thinking about what questions you might have in the future, you can make everyone's life a little easier.
 In this talk, we will go over how you can write commit messages to help out your team members review your code and future you understand what you wrote. <a href="talks/solid-commit-messages.html">More</a></details>

 <details><summary>Internationalization-ing</summary>We have users and potential users all over the globe.
 How can we make our apps accessible and comfortable for those in any local?
-This short talk goes over the basics of what internationalization is and what you need to consider when working towards it.</details>
+This short talk goes over the basics of what internationalization is and what you need to consider when working towards it. <a href="talks/i18n.html">More</a></details>

 <details><summary>Accessibility on Android</summary>In this talk, we learn about some of the basics of accessibility on Android, and how we can improve the Buffer app. <a href="talks/a11y.html">More</a></details>